DennyDaVjncj/caloriesToCalisthenics/README.md

  USER STORY:
 As a fitness foodie
-I want to be able to maintain my fitness lifestyle
-So that I can still indulge in delicious desserts
+I want to be able to maintain my fitness lifestyle so that I can still indulge in delicious desserts

 #preClick
 ![Screenshot (165)](https://user-images.githubusercontent.com/62162419/97796152-f0b7c180-1be4-11eb-990b-c1fcc6dfc8d0.png)